-In 2018, the RSU in collaboration with the Student Engagement team, established the BAME Student Ambassadors.
+In 2018, the RSU in collaboration with the Student Engagement team, established the Black, Asian and Minority Ethnic Student Ambassadors.
 The aim of this initiative is to ensure that the views and concerns of BAME students are presented and considered in relation to their attainment at the University.
 The ambassadors also serve as role models to their peers.

-Establishing a focus group to investigate staff experiences of development and progression at the University (including the use of equality and diversity related information gathered from exit interviews; and encouraging and supporting existing and new BAME staff to attain senior positions.
+- Establishing a focus group to investigate staff experiences of development and progression at the University (including the use of equality and diversity related information gathered from exit interviews; and encouraging and supporting existing and new Black, Asian and Minority Ethnic staff to attain senior positions.

-The University committed to undertaking a race equality audit in 2018, to help identify and self-reflect on institutional and cultural barriers standing in the way of BAME staff and students.
+The University committed to undertaking a race equality audit in 2018, to help identify and self-reflect on institutional and cultural barriers standing in the way of Black, Asian and Minority Ethnic staff and students.

-Over the last two years, with the support of staff, students and stakeholders, the University has been able to build a rich picture of the experiences of BAME staff and students, based on quantitative and qualitative data.
+Over the past few years, with the support of staff, students and stakeholders, the University has been able to build a rich picture of the experiences of Black, Asian and Minority Ethnic staff and students, based on quantitative and qualitative data.